AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 * Fixed an issue when resetting content approval in an email delivery, which prevented you from reapproving.
 (NEO-44259)
 * Fixed an issue which could prevent the **Delivery approval** button from being displayed.
 (NEO-47547)
 * Fixed a performance issue in the HTML tab of a delivery which could occur for large HTML code.
 (NEO-47440)
-* Fixed an issue which impacted the Delivery log status updates on the MID instance, when the FeatureFlag_GZIP_Compression option was enabled.
+* Fixed an issue which impacted the delivery log status updates on the MID instance, when the FeatureFlag_GZIP_Compression option was enabled.
 (NEO-49183)
 * Fixed an issue which prevented you from sending iOS mobile app notifications from an execution instance while using token-based authentication.
 (NEO-45961)
 * Fixed an issue with the **Refresh for deliverability** workflow (deliverabilityUpdate) which got stuck when having too many broadlogs to synchronize.
 (NEO-48287)
 * Fixed an events type issue which blocked the Message Center synchronization workflow (mcSynch).